-Notary Bulletin Hotline Tip: How Can I Protect A Loose Certificate Against Fraud?
-By NNA Staff on August 09, 2012 in Hotline Tips What is the best way to ensure that a loose certificate won’t be fraudulently removed and attached to another document?
-Because there is no absolute protection against fraudulent removal, it’s always preferable to fill out Notary certificate language that is preprinted or typed right on a document rather than to staple a “loose” certificate to it.
+What is the best way to ensure that a loose certificate won’t be fraudulently removed and attached to another document?
+Because there is no absolute protection against fraudulent removal, it’s always preferable to fill out Notary certificate language that is preprinted or typed right on a document rather than to staple a separate or “loose” certificate to it.
 However, there are precautions Notary can take to make removal of a loose certificate more difficult.
 1) Emboss the certificate and document together and label “Attached documents bears embossment” on the certificate 2) Write a brief description of the document on the certificate, perhaps in the margin, so it is easily identifiable Notaries should consult state laws regarding loose certificates before using them.
-Confronted with a tricky notarization?
+Hotline answers are based on the laws in the state where the question originated and may not reflect the laws of other states.
+If in doubt, always refer to your own state statutes. – The Editors Confronted with a tricky notarization?
 Unsure how to proceed?
 NNA members have unlimited access to our expertly trained NNA Hotline counselors to help you with all of your notarial questions.
-Call (888) 876-0827, Monday through Friday, 5 a.m. to 7 p.m.
+Call 1-888-876-0827, Monday through Friday, 5 a.m. to 7 p.m.
 PST; Saturday, 5 a.m. to 5 p.m.
-PST Email Share Leave a Comment Required * Name * Email *(for verfication purposes only) Comment * Enter the text shown in this image *(text is case sensitive)All comments are reviewed and if approved, will display.
+PST.